M3351AN/M3351AN/README.md

 section .data
 ```-->

-Unless otherwise noted, all content published by me is subject to the [The 3-Clause BSD License](BSD3.txt)
+Unless otherwise noted, all content EXCEPT picture and audio, published by me is subject to the [The 3-Clause BSD License](BSD3.txt)

 When contacting me, please feel free to use your native language.